Rem01Gaming/encore/README.md

 ![ENCORE_HERO](./img/banner.jpg)
 # Encore Tweaks
 **Encore Tweaks**.
-A Performance Magisk module with AI features various performance tweaks.
+A Performance Magisk module with AI features and various performance tweaks.
 This module applies at boot and automatically apply performance scripts automatically based on dumpsys.

 ## Features:
 ```